Sitetheory/Sitetheory-Docs/Tutorials/How-To-Customize-Files.rst

 Customized Vendor Edit Pages
 ============================

-Sometimes you want to customize the edit interface for a specific content type, this can be accomplished by just adding a custom file, e.g.
+Sometimes you want to customize the edit interface for a specific content type, this can be accomplished by just adding a custom file in any of the cascading priority paths, e.g. if your vendor is "Foo" and you want to customize the "Sitetheory" vendor's files

 .. code-block:: shell